Yuta Jinguji

-Yūta Jinguuji (神宮寺勇太), Professionally known as Jin, born in Chiba Prefecture on October 30, 1997, is a Japanese singer, idol, actor and TV personality, belonging to Tobe (company), member of J-POP boy-band Number_i, former member of Johnny & Associates's group King & Prince.
+Yūta Jinguuji (神宮寺勇太), Professionally known as Jin, born in Chiba Prefecture on October 30, 1997, is a Japanese singer, idol, actor and TV personality, belonging to Tobe, member of J-pop boy-band Number_i, former member of Johnny & Associates's group King & Prince.

-Personal history

-Jinguuji is a motorcycle lover.
-His favorite ones are Harley-Davidson, so much so, that he owns three, and it was in one of them that he got his motorcycle driver's license.

 Early career and Junior era

 Wanting to experience something unique, Jinguuji bought a resume sheet at a 100-yen store and applied to join Johnny & Associates when he was in junior high school.
 Jinguuji was admitted on his birthday in 2010.

 In 2012, Jinguuji joined the Nippon Television drama Sprout, debuting as an actor.

 On May 5, 2014, as a Junior member, he was chosen as part of Sexy Zone's Junior unit Sexy Boyz.

 On June 5, 2015, he became an official supporter of TV Asahi's event "TV Asahi Roppongi Hills Summer Festival SUMMER STATION" in the group "Mr.King vs Mr.Prince", as part of its subunit "Prince".
 The group continued activities together, performing the theme song from the event.